Bronkoknorb/a1tv-helpers/README.md

 service to a *Channel*:

 Go to *Configuration -> Channel / EPG* and click on *Map Services*.
-The channel list should then fill up automatically with all A1 TV channels.
+Now the channel list should fill up automatically with all A1 TV channels.

 For watching these channels in Kodi (XBMC) please refer to: